New York Botanical Garden: 1900s to 1980s

+1990s to present

 By the mid-1990s, additions to the NYBG were being undertaken to reverse years of neglect.
 In 1994 the formerly free garden started charging an admission fee to fund these improvements as well as the continued maintenance of existing facilities.
 The Everett Children's Garden opened in mid-1998.
 By 2000, the NYBG had requested $300 million for renovations, including a new gift shop and renovation of the greenhouses and roads.
 A new visitor center and gift shop were announced the following year, which would replace temporary facilities built in 1990.
 The new main entrance, with a gift shop, bookstore, plaza, restrooms, cafe, and information kiosks, was completed in 2004 at a cost of $21 million.
 Meanwhile, the addition of the library annex was delayed to 1994, then to 2000.
 Construction on the annex started in 1998 and it opened in 2002 as the International Plant Science Center.

+In 2000, the NYBG began raising money for a $300 million renovation campaign after the city government donated $22 million.
+The NYBG's International Plant Science Center reopened in 2002 following a renovation.
+Several other projects were completed and programs implemented in the 2000s.
+In 2004, the Leon Levy Visitor Center opened as the Botanical Garden's main entrance.
+It included the NYBG Shop and the Pine Tree Café.
+The following year, the Nolen Greenhouses for Living Collections opened with its publicly accessible Bourke-Sullivan Display House.
+The Plant Research Laboratory was completed in early 2005 and opened the next year at a cost of $23 million.
+In addition to restoring or redesigning existing gardens and collections, such as the Ladies' Border (2002), the Benenson Ornamental Conifers (2004), the Peggy Rockefeller Rose Garden (2007), the Thain Family Forest (2011), and the Marjorie G. Rosen Seasonal Walk by Piet Oudolf (2014), the New York Botanical Garden added new gardens and collections to its grounds: the Home Gardening Center (2005), the Maureen K. Chilton Azalea Garden (2011) by landscape architect Shavaun Towers of Towers|Golde LLC, and Native Plant Garden (2013), by landscape architect Sheila Brady of Oehme, van Sweden.